Manual testing: description, pros and cons

-- The QA engineer gives his feedback as a potential user and can offer ideas for the UX;
+- The QA engineer gives the feedback as a potential user and can offer ideas for the UX;

 - Helps detect bugs that affect system functionality, ease of navigation and use;